DivyaSadhana/Microsoft-Fabric-Healthcare-Data-Analytics/README.md

 2. Create a New Lake House to upload the files.
 Create a table from the file uploaded if needed.
 3. Once data is ready, append security by granting roles and priviliges.
 4. Create a Data Model and publish on the workspace to build BI reports.

+Product Backlog:
+1. Create pipelines, copy jobs, to create a tables on warehouses.